yl-code-it/MIGWeldDefectClassification/README.md

 2- The images have dimensions of 576x300, 8-bit depth, .BMP format.
 Resize all of them to 150x150.

 3- Split images to 75-25% for training and test.
 Make sure you have the same distribution of Good/Bad weld  types between train and test datasets.

+4- Baseline model - DNN without convolution/pooling feature extraction layers

-4- Use a VGG16 model (pre-trained on ImageNet)
+5- Use a VGG16 model (pre-trained on ImageNet)

-5- Remove the top layers (fully connected layers)
+  5.1- Remove the top layers (fully connected layers)

-6- Add your own fully connected layers (one with 256 nodes using ‘relu’ activation and output layer with 2 nodes (2 classes - Good/Bad welds) and ‘softmax’ activation)
+  5.2- Add your own fully connected layers (one with 256 nodes using ‘relu’ activation and output layer with 2 nodes (2 classes - Good/Bad welds) and ‘softmax’ activation)

-7- First, freeze all layers of VGG16, train (fine-tune) and evaluate the model.
+  5.3- First, freeze all layers of VGG16, train (fine-tune) and evaluate the model.
 You need to pick the right hyper-parameters for your training (try with different ones)

-8- Second, unfreeze the last block of VGG16 (block5), re-train and evaluate the model
+  5.4- Second, unfreeze the last block of VGG16 (block5), re-train and evaluate the model

-9- Third, enable all blocks of VGG16 to re-train and evaluate the model
+  5.5- Third, unfreeze all the layers and try again.

+6- Compare the accuracy you got in both cases .
+Which one is better and why?